-Residents are entitled to subsidised treatment from medical practitioners, eligible midwives, nurse practitioners and allied health professionals who have been issued a Medicare provider number, and can also obtain free treatment in public hospitals.
+Residents are entitled to subsidised treatment from medical practitioners, eligible midwives, nurse practitioners and allied health professionals who have been issued a Medicare provider number and can also obtain free treatment in public hospitals.

 Here is all the information you will need for Medicare enrollment for New Zealand Citizens: https://www.humanservices.gov.au/individuals/enablers/medicare-enrolment-new-zealand-citizens.

-If your doctor Bulk Bills (rather hard to find but more common for concession card holders), you should not have to pay anything for an appointment with your doctor.
+If your doctor has Bulk Bills (rather hard to find but more common for concession card holders), you should not have to pay anything for an appointment with your doctor.

 If they do not bulk bill, you will need to pay the ‘gap’ between the Medicare rebate and the fee if the surgery will do the rebate on the spot, or the entire amount (most common).
 If you pay the entire amount you need to apply to Medicare for the rebate, in person or via the post.

 The Medicare scheduled fee for a standard appointment is approximately $29.45 and the doctor’s fee can be around $40.
-Your out of pocket expenses are what is taken into account if you register for the Medicare Safety Net.
+Your out-of-pocket expenses are what is taken into account if you register for the Medicare Safety Net.

-For more information on Medicare visit: http://www.medicareaustralia.gov.au/
+For more information on Medicare visit: https://www.servicesaustralia.gov.au/individuals/contact-us.